2023 ACWL-Nuveen

 Details

-- The artist must commit to 65 total hours of personal studio time at the ACWL-Nuveen over the course of three
+The artist must commit to a minimum 65 total hours of personal studio time at the ACWL-Nuveen over the

 completion of the entire three weeks in the studio.
 The artist can work with any supplies in stock at the ACWL-